dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 The grammar remains unchanged.

-However, it is no longer an error to declare a factory constructor in an extension declaration that has an on-class, be it redirecting or not, constant or not.  *Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not exist, or there is a redirection cycle.*
+However, it is no longer an error to declare a factory constructor (redirecting or not) or a redirecting generative constructor in an extension declaration that has an on-class, possibly constant.  *Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not exist, or there is a redirection cycle.*

 In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that denotes a class, mixin, enum, or extension type declaration, we say that the _on-class_ of the extension is `C`.
 If `C` denotes a non-generic class, mixin, mixin class, or extension type then we say that the _constructor return type_ of the extension is `C`.

 If `C` denotes a generic class then `E` is treated as `extension E on C<T1 ..
 Tk> {...}` where `T1 ..
 Tk` are obtained by